joomengine/jcb-documentation/080-How-to-Add-More-Helper-Methods-to-Your-Components-Helper-Class.md

 * Including additional scripts or CSS dynamically.
 * Running setup code across all views.

-However, for simple helper methods, it’s usually better to add them directly to the main helper class (admin/site/both) instead of using an external file and global event.
+However, for simple helper methods, it's usually better to add them directly to the main helper class (admin/site/both) instead of using an external file and global event.

 > **Best Practice:**
-> Keep helper logic centralized in the component’s own helper file unless there’s a strong reason to modularize with global events.
+> Keep helper logic centralized in the component's own helper file unless there's a strong reason to modularize with global events.

 ---